Thai-Style Lemongrass Braised Pork

 1-2 tsps. neutral oil

-2 tsps. fresh turmeric, grated
+2 tsps. fresh turmeric, grated (or 1 heaped tsp ground turmeric)

-1 stalk lemongrass, cut into quarters
+1 large lemongrass stalk, cut into quarters

 4-5 large garlic cloves, crushed